Pro-Morsi backlash turns deadly for some Christian communities

 Violence across Egypt following the July 3 ouster of Mohamed Morsi has claimed the lives of at least six Christians, while scores of their homes, and a number of churches, have been ransacked.

 Egyptian Christians who took part in the widespread anti-Morsi protests June 30 were only one segment of the opposition, but were a conspicuous segment.
-Coptic Pope Tawadros II, reversing the course of previous, less outspoken popes, voiced his support of the anti-government demonstrations.
+Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Pope Tawadros II, reversing the course of previous, less outspoken popes, voiced his support of the anti-government demonstrations.
 He appeared on television July 3 alongside Egypt’s military leadership as it announced the removal of the president.

 Supporters of Morsi have directed a measure of their anger at Grand Mufti Ahmed al-Tayeb, Egypt’s highest-ranking Sunni legal official, who also endorsed Morsi’s removal and also attended the military’s announcement.
 But backlash has flowed in many directions, sometimes targeting Christians.